 Today, Cowin Equipment Company is a very well capitalized and successful distributor of construction equipment throughout our territory.
 We have extensive parts and service capabilities, a uniquely long-tenured and dedicated workforce, and a large and diverse rental fleet.
 Moreover, we truly cherish and value the long and steady relationships we have with so many of our customers.
 We aspire to be partners for the long haul.

-As our legacy in the machinery distribution business approaches its 80th year, we look forward to the future as much as we pride ourselves on the past.
+As we continue to build our legacy in the machinery distribution business in our 9th decade, we look forward to the future as much as we pride ourselves on the past.